Home / Compare Energy / Types of gas

 If you’re not already connected to a pipeline, the initial connection fees can be an expensive up-front cost.
 In addition, if you don’t already have gas appliances, you’ll have to get new ones.

-That’s to say, if your appliance runs on reticulated natural gas, the gas fitter can adjust it to use LPG on the spot.
+If your appliance runs on reticulated natural gas, the gas fitter can adjust it to use LPG on the spot.
 Keep in mind that only a licensed gas fitter can do this, and you should not attempt to do this yourself.
-Also, if your household has a high gas usage, you may find switching to LPG will actually increase your gas costs compared to using natural gas.
+Also, if your household has a high gas usage, you may find switching to LPG can actually increase your gas costs compared to using natural gas.

 You can’t run a house entirely on gas, though, so you’ll still have two separate bills for electricity and gas.
 Even a gas range uses some electricity.